reelyactive/chickadee/README.md

 =========

-An API for real-time hyperlocal context
+A hyperlocal context associations store
 ---------------------------------------

 A bird almost universally considered "cute" thanks to its oversized round head, tiny body, and curiosity about everything, including humans.